somedatapacket/docs.humio.com/content/administration/adding-a-node.md

 node now has a share if the digest workload assigned to it, indicated by the value of the column _Digest_ being greater than zero.

-### Step 3: Using the node for archiving
+### Step 3: Using the node for storage

-We would also like to use the storage of the node for archiving data.
+We would also like to use the storage of the node for storage data.
 This means that the node's SSD or disk will be used to store data and that the node does part of the worked involved with searching (i.e. executing a query on the cluster).

 To use node for archiving of new events follow these steps:

 1. Select the node in the Cluster UI
-1. In the panel labeled _Node Tasks_ click the item labeled __Start using this node for storing incoming data__ and then __Add node to Archive Rules__.
+1. In the panel labeled _Node Tasks_ click the item labeled __Start using this node for storing incoming data__ and then __Add node to Storage Rules__.

-This changes the Archive Rules (seen on the right of the screen) to include the node.
+This changes the [Storage Rules]({{< ref "storage-rules.md">}}) (seen on the right of the screen) to include the node.
 What this means is that part new incoming data (not existing data) will be stored on the node.

-_Just like with Digest Rules, Archive Rules are an advanced topic, and you don't need to fully understand them when getting started.
-In a nutshell Archive Rule define where data is stored and in how many replicas.
-You can read a more detailed [description of Archive Rules and Replication]({{< ref "ingest-flow.md#digest-rules" >}}) in the Ingest Flow documentation_
+_Just like with Digest Rules, Storage Rules are an advanced topic, and you don't need to fully understand them when getting started.
+In a nutshell Storage Rules define where data is stored and in how many replicas.
+You can read a more detailed [description of Storage Rules and Replication]({{< ref "ingest-flow.md#digest-rules" >}}) in the storage rules documentation._

-### Step 4: Taking part of the existing archived data
+### Step 4: Taking part of existing data in the cluster

 Lastly we would like to have the node to take part of the existing data that was already in the cluster before it joined.
 This does not happen automatically as you